0X-JonMichaelGalindo/LimnJS/README.md

 ### Outline Primitives

-There are 14 primitive types in LimnJS:
+There are 15 primitive types in LimnJS:
 - any
 - array
 - bigint
 - boolean
 - function
+- infinity
 - NaN
 - never
 - null